NA-MIC/ProjectWeek/PW37_2022_Virtual/Projects/SlicerTMS/README.md

 ## Progress and Next Steps

+1. Some bug fixes of observers in the TMS Module
+2. Integration of deep learning model: Modified OpenIGTLink to send out transform message of the TMS coil (added nodes, enabled push on connect, modified python demon that accesses the outgoing data), in collaboration with the deep learning project [Slicer TMS Deep-Learning](https://github.com/NA-MIC/ProjectWeek/tree/master/PW37_2022_Virtual/Projects/SlicerTMS_E-field)
+3. Tested our new websocket connection to the browser: https://github.com/liampaulhus/slicerWebWSS-WIP

 ## Illustrations

 ####  Current Visualization of the TMS Module in 3DSlicer with Coil and mapping of E-field on brain: